An Amber Alert for adults: Mother's loss drives push for change to missing person probes

 Patterson said he wasn't sure why officers stopped Knighten, but when they ran his name into the computer, it showed he had an outstanding warrant for violating probation after pleading guilty in 2019 to drug possession in Romulus.

-Officers arrested Knighten and, per department policy, left his car in a legal parking spot, since it wasn't to be towed as evidence, Patterson said.
+Officers arrested Knighten and, per department policy, left Kayla Pierce's car in a legal parking spot, since it wasn't to be towed as evidence, Patterson said.

 Pierce said if police agencies had been required to share information about missing persons, her daughter's car might have been flagged as part of the case, and the Detroit officers might have dug further.